Adamstrench/esx_merryweather/README.md

 I know this script is messy with the edits, it's my first release so be nice!

 The `main.lua` file the `esx_merryweather/server` directory rewards items based on a chance (1-100), the items within this script may not be available on your server, in which case you'll have to go to line 80 and change the items there.
+## Discord Server

+Want to join a server that has more custom scripts like these?
+Head over to [Virtual-RP](https://discord.gg/virtualrp) and load into the FiveM server from there.

 ### Requirements
 - [esx_policejob](https://github.com/ESX-Org/esx_policejob)